c19witness/uk-covid19-inquiry/2023-10-04_module-2/12_Ms_Joanna_Goodman.rst

 **Lead Inquiry**: No measures in place.

 **Ms Joanna Goodman**: -- proper guidance, no distancing.
-I was actually told by a flight attendant on my flight, because I was wearing a face mask at the time, I was told, "Oh, you haven't been taken in by all this, have you?"
+I was actually told by a flight attendant on my flight, because I was wearing a :outline:`face mask` at the time, I was told, "Oh, you haven't been taken in by all this, have you?"
 And that was very much the -- the mood, it felt, at the time.

 **Lead Inquiry**: Your father started the chemotherapy on the first day of lockdown.
 Did he go back to the same hospital for the chemotherapy where he had received his diagnosis?